The filing deadline for the 2024/25 ATED return is 30 April 2024

 You can read more about the ATED and how it can affect you in our flyer below.

-Important to note that if you are effected by ATED then the next valuation date will be 1 April 2022 in which a re-valuation exercise will need to be undertaken to categorise which bracket a property falls into for 23/24.
+Important to note that if you are effected by ATED then the current valuation date is 1 April 2022 in which a re-valuation exercise is needed to categorise which bracket a property falls into for 2024/25.

 We are aware that post-Brexit the property market was extremely volatile, therefore property prices may have shifted.
 It’s not necessary for you to have obtained a professional valuation, for example a valuation from a surveyor or from an estate agent is sufficient, to be able to complete the return.
 Any valuation that you provide is your responsibility and if there is a material difference in the valuation that results in an underpayment of tax, you will need to pay the additional tax for this and if necessary any earlier or later years.
 You might also be liable to interest and penalties on the amount of tax underpaid.

-If you require any help contact us on the form below.
+If you require any help contact us on the form at the bottom of this page.

 What is the Annual Tax on Enveloped Dwellings (ATED)?